felipenlunkes/felipenlunkes/README.md

 <div align="justify">

 Hi!
-My name is Felipe Lunkes (he/him) and I am a brazilian developer and biologist.
+My name is Felipe Lunkes (he/him) and I am a Brazilian developer and biologist.

-I am a loyal open source user and all my projects were released with some free license.
-I have a passion for designing and implementing operating systems and I created and maintain one as a hobby, as you can see below in my [projects](PROJECTS.md).
-This operating system project of mine stems from my fascination with Unix systems and a desire to better understand how an operating system works and is organized.
+I am currently studying C, JavaScript, Java and Python with the aim of becoming a backend developer or taking advantage of opportunities as a DevOps.

-I am currently studying C, JavaScript, Java and Python with the aim of becoming a backend developer.
+Learn more about me by clicking on `More about me` below!
+You can also see a list of all my projects [here](PROJECTS.en.md) or my top 3 projects below.

 </div>